odinuv/web/en/apv/articles/database-systems/index.md

 database must be organized.
 A litter bin contains a lot of data, but they are not organized and it is very hard to obtain any information from them.
 Files on your computer can be considered as a database, A paper file may be a database too.
-The level of structure can very, e.g. consider the sentence:
+The level of structure can vary, e.g. consider the sentence:

     The minimum monthly profit of our company over past 20 years was $42K.